nvbnb17/nvbnb17.github.io/_pages/projects-3d-project.md

 <div style="flex:1 1 250px; min-width:250px;">
 <h2>First Year Project Game - 3D Platformer</h2>
 <p>
-I was tasked with creating a 3D Game in my first year of university.
-From this project I learned how to design and draw my own sprites it was also my first experience coding in C#.
+I was tasked with creating a 3D level design for the second module of my first year in University.
+The assets created in this level were done using unitys ProBuilder tools, which gave me good experience with 3d level creation in unity.
 </p>
 </div>
 <!-- RIGHT: video/content area -->